Jump to topic

 As an adolescent’s growth spurt ends, palatal expansion may not be possible because the jaw is almost fully developed.
 Implant-supported or surgically assisted palatal expansion is typically the only treatment option at this stage because heavier force is needed to expand the jaw.
 Expansion is more likely to be successful in young children rather than those who have reached mid or late adolescence.

 Pain and discomfort are common side effects of treatment.
 However, patients typically get used to the pain after a few weeks.
 Other possible side effects of palatal expansion include:

 No, fixed and removable palate expanders do not hurt.
 Once you activate the device, your child may feel some pressure for a few minutes.

 However, implant-supported and surgically assisted expanders may cause discomfort for a few days post-op.

 Orthodontists do not recommend palate expanders for adults because jaws and palates fully develop in the early 20s (at the latest).
 Expanders are most effective when the bone sutures have not fully formed yet.

 All types of expanders, including removable expanders, are completely safe to eat with.
-In fact, chewing forces increase the effectiveness of palate expanders.
-Although, orthodontists recommend cutting food into small pieces because eating large pieces of food can lead to choking.
+Chewing forces actually increase the effectiveness of palate expanders.
+However, orthodontists recommend cutting food into small pieces because eating large pieces of food can lead to choking.

 For the best results, most patients brush their appliance and teeth in between meals.
 Antimicrobial mouthwash can also help remove any food and bacteria stuck under the expander.